 There's no cure, so defence is layered:

-- Treat all model output as untrusted — never auto-execute it as a command, query, or code without checks.
+- Treat all model output as untrusted - never auto-run it as a command, query, or code without checks.

 - Least privilege - give the model and its tools only the access strictly needed, so a successful injection can do little.

-- Human in the loop for sensitive or irreversible actions.
+- Human in the loop for sensitive actions you can't undo.

-- Delimit and isolate untrusted content from instructions where the design allows.
+- Mark off and isolate untrusted content from instructions where the design allows.

-- Constrain outputs — structured formats, allow-lists — and monitor for anomalies.
+- Limit outputs - set formats and allow-lists - and watch for odd behaviour.

-OWASP frames prompt injection as a systemic design problem: you reduce likelihood and blast radius rather than expecting to block every payload.
-Good prompt engineering helps with reliability, but it is not a security control — clarity doesn't stop a hidden instruction.
+OWASP frames prompt injection as a whole-system design problem.
+You reduce the odds and the blast radius rather than expecting to block every payload.
+Good prompt engineering helps with reliability.
+But it is not a security control - being clear doesn't stop a hidden instruction.

 The bottom line

-Prompt injection is the top LLM security risk because it exploits the very nature of the technology: models can't reliably separate instructions from data.
-Direct injection affects the attacker's own session; indirect injection, hidden in content the model reads, targets ordinary users and is the real threat.
-There's no single fix — defend with least privilege, untrusted-output handling, human oversight, and tight permissions, and design assuming some injection will get through.
+Prompt injection is the top LLM security risk because it exploits the very nature of the tech: models can't reliably tell instructions from data.
+Direct injection affects the attacker's own session.
+Indirect injection hides in content the model reads, targets ordinary users, and is the real threat.
+There's no single fix.
+Defend with least privilege, untrusted-output handling, human oversight, and tight permissions.
+And design assuming some injection will get through.